 - Extra-strong glue that can bond to varying materials (in this case, plastic and masonry)

 - Timber wax or oil.
 I like this water-based wax product from IKEA – BEHANDLA – that I haven’t found anywhere else.

-Glue the chair tip in the center of the saucer and let it cure overnight, or as long as the bottle stipulates.
+Wood glue the chair tip in the center of the saucer and let it cure overnight, or as long as the bottle stipulates.
 You want a strong bond for the glue so it doesn’t get swayed by the weight of jewelry!

 For the branch, use secateurs to trim off any too-small or extraneous branches, as well as trimming the base flat.

 If you want to give the branch a little more lustre, then I recommend sandpaper and wax.
 Hand-sand the branch with 120-grit paper, just enough to take off the roughness of the bark, and then give the branch a couple of coats of wax.
 The branch looks more like a deliberate object, rather than just being plucked out of a garden, and the wax provides increased durability.